 Your practice time helps present you well and positively in all areas including platforms that represent you 24/7 such as your website, sales letter, blog, social media posts and so on.

-Your voice, your story will come across and be consistent.
+Your voice, and your story will come across and be consistent.
 Have confidence in that.